Nectar Mattress Review: This Mattress Solved All of My Side Sleeper Problems

-To all side sleepers struggling with shoulder and hip pain: this mattress is your answer.
+To all side sleepers struggling with shoulder and hip pain: This mattress is your answer.

 I remember when my parents bought their first memory foam mattress.
 It was the early aughts and the technology had been newly popularized.
-Naturally my family all took turns squishing our hands into the plush bed surface and marveling as our handprints slowly receded.
+Naturally, my family all took turns squishing our hands into the plush bed surface and marveling as our handprints slowly receded.

 Nowadays, memory foam is a key component of some of the most popular mattresses, but that doesn’t mean it’s all created equal.
 In fact, the satisfying squish of memory foam can bring with it some significant drawbacks.
 For one, memory foam has a reputation of absorbing and retaining body heat, making for an uncomfortably hot sleeping experience.
 It also tends to lose support over time as the springy quality of the foam weakens.

-What is a Nectar mattress?
+What is the Nectar mattress?